wanforge/quotes/README.md

 - 🎺 Perjalanan ribuan mil dimulai dengan satu langkah

+## S

+- 🎶 Setting an example is not the main means of influencing another, it is the only means.

 ## T
 - 🎨 To make no mistakes is not in the power of man; but from their errors and mistakes the wise and good learn wisdom for the future.